impact/impact/README.md

 [http://impact.github.io](http://impact.github.io)

-The source code for the web application is also open sourc and is [hosted on GitHub](http://github.com/impact/search) as well.
+The source code for the web application is also open source and is [hosted on GitHub](http://github.com/impact/search) as well.

 ## History